cmayron/Legal-Calculus/README.md

 - LCa
 - JC

-Builder and Inspector never load Calculi.
+Builder may never load Calculi.
+Inspector may load LCa and JC

 ---